OAGi/Score/docs/user_guide/index.rst

 3. Open a developer Agency ID List to `view detail of the Agency ID List <#view-detail-of-an-agency-id-list-1>`__.

-4. `Click the “Derive Agency ID List based on this” button. <#edit-detail-of-a-brand-new-agency-id-list>`__
+4. `Click the "Derive Agency ID List based on this" button. <#edit-detail-of-a-brand-new-agency-id-list>`__

 5. `Detail of the Agency ID List can be updated including add/change